Using CVE Visualizations

 My code was written in C++.

-Now that you have confirmed that your C++ program executes, you are ready to build it inside of an image.
+Now that you have confirmed that your C++ program executes, you are ready to build it inside of a container image.

 nano Dockerfile3